inktrap/studyriffic/USERGUIDE.md

  your study in the views directory.
 Then put the template file you want to use in it.
 F.e.: to use a custom ``first.tpl`` in our owls-study, create we would have to create ``ROOT/views/owls/first.tpl``.
-But if you forget it, don't worry, I'll remind you with an AssertionError.
+But if you forget it, don't worry, Studyriffic will remind you with an ``AssertionError``.

 # Errors

 When I am configuring a study I don't expect it to work immediately: “I will get a lot of errors and that is a good thing.”
-It is like programming in a statically typed language : The compiler will catch the biggest mistakes and you have less headaches once your stuff works.
+It is like programming in a statically typed language: The compiler will catch the biggest mistakes and you have less headaches once your stuff works.
 (Yes, I used -- dynamically typed -- Python here :)).
 This section is about common errors and what you have to do to fix them.